-The Administrative Committee of the College is made up of the dean of the College or his designate, seven faculty members (including one from the Hajim School of Engineering), and two undergraduate students.
+The College’s Administrative Committee is made up of the dean of the College or his designate, seven faculty members (including one from the Hajim School of Engineering and Applied Sciences), and two undergraduate students.
 The student members are appointed by the undergraduate student body.

-The functions of the Administrative Committee, as specified in the Rules of the Faculty, are as follows:
+The functions of the Administrative Committee, as specified in the Rules of the Faculty, are to:

-A. “To establish guidelines consistent with faculty regulations for periodic review of the academic records of undergraduates.”
+- Establish guidelines consistent with faculty regulations for periodic review of the academic records of undergraduates

-B. “To act on all requests for exceptions to requirements for baccalaureates.”
+- Act on all requests for exceptions to requirements for baccalaureates

-C. “To raise with the Faculty Steering Committee all questions of inequity or inconsistency in faculty policy which emerge from the consideration of individual problems.”
+- Raise with the Faculty Steering Committee all questions of inequity or inconsistency in faculty policy which emerge from the consideration of individual problems

 The committee meets approximately once each month during the academic year to consider petitions from individual students on a continuing basis.